Kathryn Carpenter

 Bio/Description

-I earned an undergraduate degree in journalism from the University of Missouri-Columbia and a Master of Arts in History from the University of Missouri-Kansas City, with an emphasis in public history.
-My master’s thesis focused on water, public land access, and health at Hot Springs National Park in Arkansas.
-An article based on this research, “Cesspools, Springs, and Snaking Pipes,” can be found on Technology’s Stories.
+Kate’s master’s thesis focused on water, public land access, and health at Hot Springs National Park in Arkansas.
+An article based on this research, “Cesspools, Springs, and Snaking Pipes,” was published by Technology’s Stories as a Best Early Career Paper.

 Year of Study